 Ronald W. Reagan Presidential House

-The house serves as the home of FIU President Mark B. Rosenberg and his wife, Rosalie.
-There, they host many faculty, student, and alumni events for the University community.
-Past visitors to Reagan House include religious leaders such as His Highness the 14th Dalai Lama and heads of state such as Colombian President Alvaro Uribe and the President of the Czech Republic, Vaclav Havel.
+Reagan House hosts many faculty, student and alumni events for the university community.
+Past visitors to Reagan House include religious leaders such as His Highness the 14th Dalai Lama and heads of state such as former president of Colombia Alvaro Uribe and the first president of the Czech Republic, Vaclav Havel.

-The 12,700 square feet U-shaped structure was designed by Raul Rodriguez of Rodriguez & Quiroga Architects, and a volunteer committee of community leaders, chaired by then FIU trustee Rosa Sugranes.
+The 12,700 square foot, U-shaped structure was designed by Raul Rodriguez of Rodriguez & Quiroga Architects and a volunteer committee of community leaders, chaired by then FIU trustee Rosa Sugranes.
 Reagan House was chartered and funded by the FIU Foundation.
-The two-story structure is composed of an events center for the university community on the ground floor, and a residence for the University President and family on the second floor.
+The two-story structure is composed of an events center for the university community on the ground floor and a residence for the university president and family on the second floor.